julienXX/resque-waiting-room/README.markdown

       end
     end

-If 10 UpdateDataFromExternalAPI jobs have been performed in 30 seconds, next job will be placed placed in the waiting_room queue and processed when possible.
+If 10 UpdateDataFromExternalAPI jobs have been performed in 20 seconds, for the next 10 seconds UpdateDataFromExternalAPI jobs will be placed in the waiting_room queue and processed when possible.
+When the first 30 seconds are elapsed, the counter is set back to 0 and 10 jobs can be performed again.
+You got to manually tweak the queue names in your workers though.

 [rq]: http://github.com/julienXX/resque